puppetlabs/relay-rfcs/content/0006-integration-layout/rfc.md

-For our first phase, we [create a template repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-template-repository) on GitHub with stubbed examples for root-level metadata, actions, and supplementary files (READMEs, etc.).
+For our first phase, we [create a template repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-template-repository) on GitHub with stubbed examples for root-level metadata, image directories, and supplementary files (READMEs, etc.).

-In addition to each action containing its corresponding metadata file, they contain a Spindle-compatible `container.yaml` file that we use to generate Dockerfiles.
+In addition to each image directory containing its corresponding metadata file, they contain a Spindle-compatible `container.yaml` file that we use to generate Dockerfiles.
 We migrate our generation and build scripts from `nebula-steps` so we can build images using our existing tooling.